 HHMI Professor and Investigator, Professor of Chemistry and Biology, Massachusetts Institute of Technology

-This event was proposed by Christine Phillips-Piro and is supported by the Jean Dreyfus Lectureship for Undergraduate Institutions from the Camille and Henry Dreyfus Foundation.
+This event was proposed by Christine Phillips-Piro and was made possible by the Camile and Henry Dreyfus Foundation Lectureship at Undergraduate Institutions.